AlbertoV5/MidiToBom/README.md

 # Midi to Bom Converter Scuffed Version 0.1

 This is a temporary tool to convert midi tempo changes to TimingPoints in the .box file.
+It also supports Reaper files (.rpp)

 Written in python because I'm cheap.